 Mid-to-late December is a good time to go whale watching.
 Humpbacks begin to appear in Hawaiian waters from November, having migrated from Alaska and the Pacific Northwest.
 Taking a boat trip, you might see them breaching and fluking above the waves.

 You could also look out for whales and spinner dolphins while snorkelling the Molokini Crater.
 The partially submerged volcanic crater, off Maui’s southwest coast, cradles a thriving coral reef where you might see Picasso and reef triggerfish, manta rays, ornate (or white-striped) octopuses and human-friendly reef sharks.

-At this time of year, the Mauna Kea dormant volcano on Hawaii (the Big Island) could be snow-capped, making a stargazing trip to its observatory and 4,200 m (13,800 ft) summit all the more special.
+At this time of year, the Mauna Kea dormant volcano on the island of Hawai'i (the Big Island) could be snow-capped, making a stargazing trip to its observatory and 4,200 m (13,800 ft) summit all the more special.

 You’re also likely to experience what locals call ‘liquid sunshine’ — short rain showers that are often followed by warm sunshine, which quickly dries everything off.
 Poinsettias turn bright red as days shorten, indicating that Christmas is close, and there’s a festive feel to the islands’ towns and cities.